 In collaboration with Discwoman, the Whitney Museum celebrates Pride and the LGBTQ community with a performance by artist NIC Kay.
 They will present about love, a performance that considers the Ru Paul quote, “If you don't love yourself, how in the hell you gonna love somebody else?” about love is part of GET WELL SOON, a series of performances by Kay that asks how wellness can be defined outside of the neoliberal cultural economy.

 The Susan and John Hess Family Theater is equipped with an induction loop and infrared assistive listening system.
 Accessible seating is available.
-If you have questions about accessibility, or requests for accommodations, please email firstname.lastname@example.org or call (212) 671-1823 (relay calls welcome).

-Learn more about access services and amenities.
+Learn more about access services and programs.